Revolution is My Name

 Enter our RS cabs.
 They pack some serious power, but that does not translate into serious weight!
 In fact, you'll find it a breeze to load and unload the van when you're gigging with our range of RS bass cabs.

 No, we're not talking about overdrive here...
-When we decided to go into making bass cabs, we did it like we do everything we attempt: 100%.
+When we decided to get into making bass cabs, we did it like we do everything we attempt: 100%.
 Otherwise, what's the point?

 So we teamed with the speaker gurus over at Eminence to design a dual-concentric driver that fits a 1" tweeter inside the main driver.